CDMA vs GSM | Difference between CDMA and GSM

-This page on CDMA vs GSM describes difference between CDMA and GSM technical specifications.
-It describes about gsm and cdma technologies.
+This page compares CDMA vs GSM describes difference between CDMA and GSM technical specifications.
+It also mentions tutorial links on GSM and CDMA useful to derive further difference between GSM and CDMA.

 Both the GSM and CDMA are cellular wireless technologies.
 They have been developed to support voice as well as data communications between various subscribers located across the world.
 In GSM, GPRS is used to support the data services.